MosesSupposes/Purescript-By-Example/text/chapter9.md

   restore ctx
 ```

-In the interest of abstracting over common use cases using higher-order functions, the `purescript-canvas` library provides the `withContext` function, which performs some canvas action while preserving the original context state:
+In the interest of abstracting over common use cases using higher-order functions, the `canvas` library provides the `withContext` function, which performs some canvas action while preserving the original context state:

 ```haskell
 withContext